Martin-Summer-1090/Probability_Introduction/README.md

 A preliminary syllabus - actually for now an exact copy of Karl's syllabus as a starting point - is roughly as follows.

-    0. Working with R and the RStudio: Building dice on your computer
+    0. Working with R and the RStudio.

         Basics
         Using packages and getting help